A Maze

 A Maze (stylized as A MAZE.) is an international series of events celebrating independent and arthouse games, immersive media and digital culture.
-Founded in 2008 by artistic director Thorsten Wiedemann, A MAZE hosts the International Games and Playful Media Festival, held annually in Berlin since 2012, which feature annual awards and prizes for games and digital works.
+Founded in 2008 by artistic director Thorsten S. Wiedemann, A MAZE. hosts the International Games and Playful Media Festival, held annually in Berlin since 2012, which feature annual awards and prizes for games and digital works.

 History

-A MAZE was launched by founder and artistic director Thorsten Wiedemann in Berlin in 2008.
-Wiedemann stated the event began at a local bar to showcase games and digital art, with the event expanding in 2012 to the first festival, Indie Connect, coinciding with the International Games Week Berlin.
+A MAZE. was launched by founder and artistic director Thorsten S. Wiedemann in Berlin in 2008.
+Wiedemann stated the event began at a local bar to showcase games and digital art, with the event expanding in 2012 to the first festival, Indie Connect, coinciding with the "Deutsche Gamestage" (later becoming International Games Week Berlin).
 The festivals are not primarily commercial and aim to celebrate games and digital culture as "not only a product" but a "medium of expression".
 In following years, the festival was also co-held in Johannesburg from 2012 to 2017.
-In 2019, A MAZE experienced financial difficulties following the decision by the German Senate Department of Culture to discontinue funding for the program.
+In 2019, A MAZE. experienced financial difficulties following the decision by the German Senate Department of Culture to discontinue funding for the program.
 Following this decision, the festival organisers launched a successful campaign on Kickstarter to partially fund the event in November 2019.
 During the onset of the COVID-19 pandemic in 2020, the event transitioned to a digital experience titled A MAZE ./ SPACE, hosting an online multiplayer showroom.

 Awards

-A MAZE Festival events feature awards and prizes decided by an independent jury.
+A MAZE.
+Festival events feature awards and prizes decided by an independent jury.
 The festival awards features an open-ended selection criteria beyond traditional video games, with eligibility extended to interactive fiction and digital art.
 Nominees are judged by a selection committee, with submitted works reviewed and rated on "innovation, potential, interdisciplinarity, social, cultural and political impact, aesthetics and overall awesomeness".
 A shortlist of games is then reviewed by a final jury of five to select award winners, including the winner of the previous year.
 Winners of each category receive a €1000 prize, with the main 'Most Amazing Award' prize winner receiving €2000.